perillamint/switch-linux-guide/README.md

 ### Pixel C Image

 You may skip this for now, and come back to it later if needed.
-You can grab the Pixel C image from ``https://dl.google.com/dl/android/aosp/ryu-mxb48j-factory-ce6d5a7b.zip``
+You can grab the Pixel C image from [Google's Factopry Images Page](https://developers.google.com/android/images) ([direct link](https://dl.google.com/dl/android/aosp/ryu-mxb48j-factory-ce6d5a7b.zip).
 Unzip this to the downloads directory, we will need it later.
 ```
 unzip downloads/ryu-mxb48j-factory-ce6d5a7b.zip -d downloads/pixel-c-image
 ```

 ### Tegra Firmware
-Download the firmware-misc-nonfree package from ``https://packages.debian.org/sid/firmware-misc-nonfree`` to your downloads folder.
+Download the firmware-misc-nonfree package from [Debian sid](https://packages.debian.org/sid/firmware-misc-nonfree) to your downloads folder.
 Extract this to your downloads folder and copy the ``nvidia`` directory to ``/lib/firmware/nvidia/``:

 ```
 tar -xf downloads/firmware-nonfree_[version].orig.tar.xz